Hero Myth

 Dig deeper with Sebastian →

-an important characteristic of the hero myth provides a clue.
-In many of these stories the early weakness of the hero is balanced by the appearance of strong 'tutelary' figures—or guardians—who enable him to perform the superhuman tasks that he cannot accomplish unaided.
+Another important characteristic of the hero myth provides a clue.
+In many of these stories the early weakness of the hero is balanced by the appearance of strong ‘tutelary’ figures — or guardians — who enable him to perform the superhuman tasks that he cannot accomplish unaided.

-Jung situates the tutelary guardian figure as a structural feature of the hero myth, interpreting these figures as symbolic representatives of the larger psyche that compensates for ego's limitations.
+Jung identifies the tutelary guardian figure as a structural constant of the hero myth, reading it as a symbolic representation of the larger psyche supporting the developing ego.

 Jung, Carl Gustav, Man and His Symbols, 1964supporting